Last Updated on July 16, 2022

 TD Ameritrade’s thinkorswim – this platform has a lot of similarities to Pine Script.

-It utilizes a proprietary language called thinkScript and stores price data in arrays in a similar to way to Pine script.
+It utilizes a proprietary language called thinkScript and stores price data in arrays in a similar way to Pine script.

 Ninjatrader – This platform also uses a proprietary language which is called Ninjascript.
 The language is not completely proprietary as it is based on C#.